Skip to content

 Airplane Trajectory

-In the Judge View, the airplane displays a trajectory line lasting 1 second.
+In the Judge View, the airplane displays a short trailing trajectory line.
 Think of this trajectory line as a smoke trace.
-You can toggle this trajectory line using the keyboard key T.
+The length of this trailing line can be adjusted using the vertical Trace Size slider on the side of the view.

-You can also make the trajectory line persistent from a given time using the keyboard key R. While persistent, the trajectory line will increase in length until you toggle the persistence again using the same keyboard key.
-This persistent trajectory line is useful for checking the consistency of arcs and the position of roll elements in lines.
-In conjunction with the manual judge head position, the persistent trajectory line is a great tool for visualizing how round your loops are.
+Using the keyboard key Z, you can toggle the display of the full trajectory from the beginning of the flight.
+This persistent trajectory is useful for checking the consistency of arcs and the position of roll elements in lines.
+In conjunction with the manual judge head position, the persistent trajectory is a great tool for visualizing how round your loops are.

 📌 - TIP

 This video shows how the combination of Persistent Trajectory and Manual Judge Head Movement can help visualize a loop.
-Notice on the keyboard shortcuts map that for the left video, the option H is marked - automatic Judge head movement - and R is unchecked - normal trajectory.
+Notice on the keyboard shortcuts map that for the left video, the option H is marked - automatic Judge head movement.

 • X - red line